 It is a good choice when considering things other than the structure factor and capacity.
 It is made of stripped-down steel, giving it a fresh and sharp look.
 The motherboard is straightforward.

-It has RGB lighting with addressable headers and a capacity to synchronize impacts over an extended environment.
+It has RGB lighting with addressable headers and can synchronize impacts over an extended environment.
 This motherboard also falls in a place that you will anticipate.
 The power draw is high compared to the other motherboards.
 The Z370 G requires a DVI-D for illustrations.
 It comes with two USBs, 3.0 or 3.1 ports.

 Moreover, this motherboard utilizes Type-A ports for the 3.1-second-generation USB and does not incorporate Type-C ports.
-For users who are after small-scale ATX motherboards, this can be a perfect option to provide a smooth, clean style and robust performance execution.
+This can be a perfect option for users after small-scale ATX motherboards to provide a smooth, clean style and robust performance execution.

 The ASUS Motherboards ROG Maximus XI Hero is created for 9th and 8th Intel Core processors to expand the availability and improve speed by using double M.2, 3.1 USB Gen 2.
 The ASUS OptiMem II also helps this motherboard with overclocking.

 It can synchronize its impacts on the Aura Sync empowered items.
 The RGB lighting with addressable headers has interminable hues that can synchronize impacts consistently.
 This mother is capable of supporting six SATA Gb ports.